-The output voltage of the LM43601 device is externally adjustable using a resistor divider network.
+The output voltage of the LM46000 device is externally adjustable using a resistor divider network.
 The divider network is comprised of top feedback resistor R{FBT} and bottom feedback resistor R{FBB}.
-Equation 11 is used to determine the output voltage of the converter:
+Use Equation 11 to determine the output voltage of the converter: